-If you love gluten-free pancakes and want to try some different recipes you might like my Gluten-Free Pumpkin Pancakes or my Gluten-Free Apple Cinnamon Pancakes.
-Looking for a low carb pancake?
-Try Wholesome Yum’s Coconut Flour Pancakes.
-These Low Carb Pancakes are also scrumptious.
+If you love gluten-free pancakes and want to try some different recipes you might like my Gluten-Free Pumpkin Pancakes.

 Can I freeze paleo pancakes?

-Did you make this paleo pancake mix recipe?
+Did you make these paleo pancakes?
 Please leave a comment below and let me know what you thought!